-To know about collective noun, first you should know what noun is.
-Noun has different types.
-Explanation of common, proper, abstract noun is given in these chapters.
-Now, we have to get about collective noun.
-So, in this chapter we shall learn what collective noun is.
+To know about the collective noun, first, you should understand what noun is.
+The noun has different types.
+There is an explanation of common, proper, abstract nouns in these chapters.
+Now, we have to get about a collective noun.
+So, in this chapter, we shall learn what a collective noun is.

-Collective noun is a noun that we use for naming the group.
+A collective noun is a noun that we use for naming the group.
 The group may be of people, any object, animals, birds or anything.
-We can count these nouns so these are countable nouns.
-Generally we have singular and plural forms of noun.
-As these already names for groups or collection these are pluralized and named collective nouns.
+We can count these nouns, so these are countable nouns.
+Generally, we have singular and plural forms of the noun.
+As these are already names for groups or collections, these are pluralized and named collective nouns.

-There are specific names for certain groups or collection.
-First of all we shall see the names for group of people.
+There are specific names for certain groups or collections.
+First of all, we shall see the terms for a group of people.

 Collective Noun for People

-In this lesson we shall see the collective noun for group of people.
+In this lesson, we shall see the collective noun for a group of people.

 Let’s have a look-

-- Band - musicians performing for same event
+- Band - musicians performing for the same event

-- Bunch- group of crooks that is very dishonest persons/ cheaters
+- Bunch- a group of crooks that is very dishonest persons/ cheaters

-- Cast - the actors in a certain movie
+- Cast - the actors in a particular movie

-- Class - students studying in same class
+- Class - students studying in the same class

-- Company- group of actors that usually performs together in plays.
+- Company- a group of actors that usually performs together in plays

 - Crew - working members on a ship or plane